Litetoken/liteblockd/docs/API.rst

     .. deprecated:: 1.5

-.. function:: proxy_to_czarcraftd(method='', params={})
+.. function:: proxy_to_litetokensd(method='', params={})

-  :param method: Method name to call in czarcraftd.
+  :param method: Method name to call in litetokensd.
   :param params: Array of function parameters.
-  :returns: The method response from czarcraftd
+  :returns: The method response from litetokensd

-  Relays a request to the czarcraftd server, with the given method and params, and returns the result.
-See the `czarcraftd API documentation <http://czarcraftd.readthedocs.org/en/latest/API.html>`_ for available methods.
+  Relays a request to the litetokensd server, with the given method and params, and returns the result.
+See the `litetokensd API documentation <http://litetokensd.readthedocs.org/en/latest/API.html>`_ for available methods.

 .. function:: record_ltc_open_order(wallet_id, order_tx_hash)